David Olan, Principal Investigator

 Dr. Joy Connolly, Former Principal Investigator

-Dr. Joy Connolly is the Provost and Senior Vice President at the Graduate Center.
-As the institution’s principal academic officer, she ensures the quality and performance of all degree-granting programs.
+Dr. Joy Connolly was the Provost and Senior Vice President at the Graduate Center.
+As the institution’s principal academic officer, she ensured the quality and performance of all degree-granting programs.
 Before joining the Graduate Center in August 2016, Connolly was the Dean for the Humanities and Professor of Classics at New York University, where she was responsible for about 400 faculty in close to 30 departments, programs, centers, and institutes.
 Previously, as the Director of NYU’s College Core Curriculum, she put in place a post-doctoral program that featured workshops for graduate students on pedagogy and practical preparation for the job market.
-Connolly’s research focuses on Roman ideas about aesthetics, communication, and political action, particularly as they relate to the contemporary world.
-Her book, The Life of Roman Republicanism (Princeton, 2014) analyzed key themes in Roman thought: freedom, recognition, antagonism, self-knowledge, irony, and imagination.
-Connolly is also the author of Going on the Market (NYU, updated 2014), a handbook that helps students navigate graduate school as well as the job-application and post-doctoral fellowship processes.
+Connolly is the author of Going on the Market (NYU, updated 2014), a handbook that helps students navigate graduate school as well as the job-application and post-doctoral fellowship processes.

 Cathy N. Davidson, Former Director